htor/framing/readme.md

 # repeat-editor

-A simple javascript editor for live coding graphics.
+A simple editor for live coding [canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) graphics.

 ![repeat: editor for live coding](examples/screen.png)

 # demo

 Try out the editor here: [https://hermantorjussen.no/repeat](https://hermantorjussen.no/repeat/?id=JTJGJTJGJTIwYnJlYXRoaW5nJTIwZ3JhZGllbnQlMEElMEFsZXQlMjB0JTNEYWJzKHNpbihtcygpKi4wMDA5KSoyMDUpJTBBbGV0JTIwZyUzRHJncmFkKHclMkYzJTJDaCUyRjIlMkN3JTJGMi4xJTJDdyUyRjIlMkNoJTJGMiUyQzApJTBBbGV0JTIwYyUzRHJnYmEoMjM0JTJDdCUyNjI1NSUyQ3QtMjU1JTJDMSklMEFnLnN0b3AoMCUyQyUyMCclMjNmMDZkMDYnKSUwQSUyMC5zdG9wKC4zJTJDYyklMEElMjAuc3RvcCgxJTJDJ2JsdWUnKSUwQWZzdHlsZShnKSUwQWZyZWN0KDAlMkMwJTJDdyUyQ2gpJTBBZw==).

-Look inside the [examples](examples) directory for more stuff.
+Look inside the [examples](examples) directory for examples and inspiration.

 # usage

-The code is evaluated ~60 times a second in the global scope and you have access to all of the browser APIs to build your thing.
-There is a group of non-standard functions and properties defined in [scripts/index.js](./scripts/index.js) for writing more compact code, but there is a also global canvas context object `ctx` that lets you write normal canvas code if you want.
-All links created with repeat are sharable by default.
+To draw something on the canvas, use the shorthand functions defined in [lib/repeat-lang.js](./lib/repeat-lang.js) (`srect(...)`) or standard functions with `ctx` global (`ctx.strokeRect(...)`).
+The inputted code is evaluated ~60 times a second by default.
+All links created with repeat are sharable.

 ### cmd/ctrl+enter
-Evaluate code.
+Save and evaluate code.
 If the code errors, the error is displayed on the lower left and the previous code will continue to be evaluated.

 ### back/forward
-Back and forward buttons in the browser moves through history.
+Back and forward buttons in the browser moves through save history.

 ### alt+f
 Toggle fullscreen mode.

 ### alt+h
-Hide/unhide the code and output.
+Toggle hiding code and output.

 # installing